phalcon/documentation/docs/filter-validation.md

 );
 ```

-Different attribute from the field:
+Different attributes from the field:

 ```php
 <?php